The Top 10 Effects of Sleep Loss

 Sleep deprivation may increase death risk.
 A 20-year study involving 10,000 respondents showed that those who sleep from 7 to 5 hours each night increase their risk of death from various causes.

 People deprived of sleep have impaired cognition.
-For one to maximize one’s learning and thinking capacities, restful night sleep is required.
+For one to maximise one’s learning and thinking capacities, restful night sleep is required.
 People who lack sleep have impaired concentration, attention, alertness, problem-solving skills, attention and reasoning power.
 While a person sleeps, short term memories are merged and consolidate into long term memories.
 When one lacks sleep, this process or cycle is affected.

 Lack of sleep affects one’s sexual drive.
 Studies indicate that people who are sleep deprives have lower libidos and less interest in sex.
 Rightly so as lack of sleep decreases energy, increases tension and makes one nod off to sleep.
 Men with undiagnosed and untreated sleep apnoea are more likely to suffer respiratory problem that could cause sleep loss.
 A 2002 article published in the Journal of Clinical Endocrinology & Metabolism concluded that men with untreated sleep apnoea have been found to have low level of testosterone.